Zelenskyy thanks Bulgaria for decision not to extend restrictions on Ukrainian agricultural exports

 Bulgaria sets an example of true solidarity," writes Zelenskyy.

-I am grateful to Bulgaria for its decision not to prolong restrictions on Ukraine’s agricultural exports after September 15th.
+I am grateful to Bulgaria for its decision not to prolong restrictions on Ukraine’s agricultural exports after September 15th.— Volodymyr Zelenskyy / Володимир Зеленський (@ZelenskyyUa) September 14, 2023

 I thank PM Nikolai Denkov and his team, as well as Bulgarian parliamentarians who supported this move.

-Bulgaria sets an example of true solidarity.— Volodymyr Zelenskyy / Володимир Зеленський (@ZelenskyyUa) September 14, 2023
+Bulgaria sets an example of true solidarity.

 Background: